 Once you’ve passed your test, you simply update your details on the app to say you are now a fully qualified driver.
 You can then take out Veygo’s temporary car insurance when you need to, if you want to borrow someone’s car.

 Note that you can’t just get temporary car insurance for your own car whenever you want to use it.
-Even if you only drive it on rare occasions, it is illegal to hold a car without a valid insurance policy, unless you send a Statutory Off Road Notification (SORN) to the DVLA, declaring your car if off the road.
-This is a little complex and should only be done if you know you will definitely not need to use the car for at least a couple of months.
+Even if you only drive it on rare occasions, it is illegal to hold a car without a valid insurance policy, unless you send a Statutory Off Road Notification (SORN) to the DVLA, declaring your car is off the road.
+This is a little complex and should only be done if you know you definitely won’t need to use the car for at least a couple of months.
 When your car is registered as SORN, you also get a refund on your car tax.

 What does Veygo’s comprehensive cover include?